billkellett/datastax-spark-streaming-v2/README.md

 # datastax-spark-streaming-v2
-Java resource for DataStax Spark-Structured Streaming Workshop
+Java resource for DataStax Spark Structured Streaming Workshop

 This is a Maven-based project built with IntelliJ.
 Note that .gitignore ignores the entire .idea folder.